+the i-th sub-identifier of X is equal to the i-th sub-identifier of the value of snmpNotifyFilterSubtree.

+If the value of this bit mask is M bits long and there are more than M sub-identifiers in the corresponding instance of snmpNotifyFilterSubtree, then the bit mask is extended with 1's to be the required length.

+April 1999

 '''

-the i-th sub-identifier of X is equal to the i-th

-sub-identifier of the value of

-snmpNotifyFilterSubtree.

-If the value of this bit mask is M bits long and
+Note that when the value of this object is the

-'''

-there are more than M sub-identifiers in the corresponding instance of snmpNotifyFilterSubtree, then the bit mask is extended with 1's to be the required length.

-Note that when the value of this object is the zero-length string, this extension rule results in a mask of all-1's being used (i.e., no 'wild card'), and the family of filter subtrees is the one subtree uniquely identified by the corresponding instance of snmpNotifyFilterSubtree."
-DEFVAL { ''H } ::= { snmpNotifyFilterEntry 2 }
+zero-length string, this extension rule results in

+a mask of all-1's being used (i.e., no 'wild card'),

-'''
+and the family of filter subtrees is the one

+subtree uniquely identified by the corresponding

+instance of snmpNotifyFilterSubtree."

+DEFVAL { ''H }

+::= { snmpNotifyFilterEntry 2 }

 snmpNotifyFilterType OBJECT-TYPE

+SYNTAX

-SYNTAX INTEGER {
+INTEGER \{

 included(1),

 excluded(2)

 MAX-ACCESS read-create

-'''

-STATUS current DESCRIPTION
+STATUS current

+DESCRIPTION

-"This object indicates whether the family of filter subtrees defined by this entry are included in or excluded from a filter."
+"This object indicates whether the family of filter subtrees

+defined by this entry are included in or excluded from a

-'''
+filter.
+A more detailed discussion of the use of this

+object can be found in section 6. of [RFC2573]."

 DEFVAL { included }

 ::= { snmpNotifyFilterEntry 3 }

-'''

 snmpNotifyFilterStorageType OBJECT-TYPE

-SYNTAX StorageType MAX-ACCESS read-create STATUS current DESCRIPTION snmpNotifyFilterRowStatus OBJECT-TYPE
+SYNTAX StorageType MAX-ACCESS read-create

+STATUS current

+DESCRIPTION

-"The storage type of this conceptual row." ::= { snmpNotifyFilterEntry 4 }
+"The storage type of this conceptual row."

+DEFVAL { nonVolatile }

+::= { snmpNotifyFilterEntry 4 }

+snmpNotifyFilterRowStatus OBJECT-TYPE

+SYNTAX RowStatus

+MAX-ACCESS read-create

-SYNTAX RowStatus MAX-ACCESS read-create STATUS current DESCRIPTION
+STATUS current

+DESCRIPTION

 "The status of this conceptual row.

-'''

 To create a row in this table, a manager must

 set this object to either createAndGo(4) or

 createAndWait(5)."

 ::= { snmpNotifyFilterEntry 5 }

 -- Conformance information

+'''

+'''

 snmpNotifyCompliances OBJECT IDENTIFIER ::=

 { snmpNotifyConformance 1 }

 snmpNotifyGroups OBJECT IDENTIFIER ::=

 { snmpNotifyConformance 2 }

 -- Compliance statements

 snmpNotifyBasicCompliance MODULE-COMPLIANCE

-STATUS

-current
+STATUS current

 DESCRIPTION

 "The compliance statement for minimal SNMP entities which

-implement only SNMP Traps and read-create operations on
+implement only SNMP Unconfirmed-Class notifications and

-only the snmpTargetAddrTable."
+read-create operations on only the snmpTargetAddrTable."

 MODULE SNMP-TARGET-MIB

 MANDATORY-GROUPS { snmpTargetBasicGroup }

 OBJECT snmpTargetParamsMPModel

+MIN-ACCESS

-MIN-ACCESS read-only
+read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsSecurityModel

-MIN-ACCESS

-read-only
+MIN-ACCESS read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsSecurityName

+MIN-ACCESS

-MIN-ACCESS read-only
+read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsSecurityLevel

 MIN-ACCESS read-only

-'''

-'''

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpTargetParamsStorageType

 SYNTAX INTEGER {

 readOnly(5)

+read-only

 MIN-ACCESS

-read-only

 DESCRIPTION

+'''

+'''

 "Create/delete/modify access is not required.

 Support of the values other(1), volatile(2),

 nonVolatile(3), and permanent(4) is not required."

 OBJECT snmpTargetParamsRowStatus

 SYNTAX INTEGER {

 active(1)

 MIN-ACCESS

 read-only

 DESCRIPTION

 "Create/delete/modify access to the

 snmpTargetParamsTable is not required.

 Support of the values notInService(2), notReady(3),

 createAndGo(4), createAndWait(5), and destroy(6) is

 not required."

 MODULE -- This Module

 MANDATORY-GROUPS { snmpNotifyGroup }

 OBJECT snmpNotifyTag

-MIN-ACCESS

-read-only
+MIN-ACCESS read-only

 DESCRIPTION

 "Create/delete/modify access is not required."

 OBJECT snmpNotifyType

 SYNTAX INTEGER {

 trap(1)

-MIN-ACCESS

-read-only
+MIN-ACCESS read-only

 DESCRIPTION

 "Create/delete/modify access is not required.

 Support of the value notify(2) is not required."

 OBJECT snmpNotifyStorageType

 SYNTAX INTEGER {

 readOnly(5)

+MIN-ACCESS

 read-only

+DESCRIPTION

+"Create/delete/modify access is not required.

+Support of the values other(1), volatile(2),

+nonVolatile(3), and permanent(4) is not required."

+OBJECT snmpNotifyRowStatus

+SYNTAX INTEGER {

+active(1)

 MIN-ACCESS

-DESCRIPTION
+read-only

 '''